swcarpentry/git-novice/_episodes/02-setup.md

 You can change your configuration as many times as you want: use the same commands to choose another editor or update your email address.

+> ## Default Branch Name
+>
+> Source file changes are associated with a "branch."
+By default, Git will create a branch called `master`
+> when you create a new repository with `git init` (as explained in the next Episode).
+This term evokes
+> the racist practice of human slavery and the software development community has moved to adopt
+> more inclusive language.
+Notably, new repositories created through GitHub use `main` as the default
+> branch name.
+>
+> With Git versions 2.28 and higher, you can set a different name for the initial branch.
+To set main as
+> the default branch name do:
+>
+> ~~~
+> $ git config --global init.defaultBranch main
+> ~~~
+> {: .language-bash}

 > ## Proxy
 >
 > In some networks you need to use a